-Child welfare social workers are required to complete this training within their first year of employment in the State of North Dakota.
+Child welfare practitioners are required to complete this training within their first year of employment in the State of North Dakota.
 Trainees will receive the Child Welfare Practitioner Certificate upon satisfactory completion of the program.
 Satisfactory completion includes attendance at all of the in-class sessions and completion of all assignments.

 Child Welfare Certification Training Program

-- Week 2 - Providing wraparound strength-based case management services.
-(This week also serves as Wraparound Certification)
+- Providing wraparound strength-based case management services.

-- Week 3 - Knowledge and skills in working with the legal system including understanding the role of the Indian Child Welfare Act and providing testimony in court.
+- Knowledge and skills in working with the legal system including understanding the role of the Indian Child Welfare Act and providing testimony in court.